-Prior to little Nellie’s death, the average age at which children received First Holy Communion was 12; after Nellie, it was seven.
+Prior to Nellie Organ's death, the average age at which children received First Holy Communion was 12; after Nellie, it was seven.

 A story reported from MGS Prayers tells the miraculous tale of Nellie Organ.
 Nellie, or Ellen, was born the youngest of four children in 1903 in Waterford.
 Soon after Nellie's birth, her mother fell ill and died from tuberculosis.
 Fearing he would not be able to care sufficiently for his four children, Nellie’s father placed her and her siblings into religious care.